auca/com.121/Practice_Tasks/Practice_02.md

    is different with `objdump` and `aarch64-linux-gnu-objdump`.
 6. Try to run the three programs.
 Will they all run on our x86-64 server CPU?
-   Try to find the answer to why it is possible to run ARM code on our server x86-64 CPU.
+   Try to find the answer to why it is possible to run ARM code on our server with the x86-64 CPU.
-7. Create `04.inline-x86.c` with all the code.
+7. Create `04.inline-x86-64.c` with all the code.
 Show how to compile and run it.
-8. Demonstrate that the `04.inline-x86` executable has your code in GDB.
+8. Demonstrate that the `04.inline-x86-64` executable has your code in GDB.
 9. Explain how inline assembly can be useful in large software projects in C.
 10. Disconnect from the server.